Majildian/School-Projects/README.md

 CS-255 Business Requirements and System Design - A business requirements document outlining the background, purpose, goals, and requirements of a web-based system, as well as a system design document containing several UML diagrams and technical requirements.

-CS-330 3D Scene and Design Decisions - A visualization of a table with gardening tools on it, created in C++ with OpenGL, as well as a design decisions document.

 CS-320 Summary and Reflections Report - A simple contact model and service, as well as tests for each.
 Also contains a summary and reflection on my experience writing several model/service pairs similar to the examples.

+CS-330 3D Scene and Design Decisions - A visualization of a table with gardening tools on it, created in C++ with OpenGL, as well as a design decisions document.

+CS-340 Data Dashboard - A Jupyter Notebook (Python) dashboard that displays a MongoDB database and provides filtering options, a geolocation chart, and a pie chart.
+Also includes a Python CRUD module for basic operations on a MongoDB database.

 Each project contains a README with more detailed information.